NicolasOmar/santex-fe-challenge/README.md

 Quick challenge to help candidates to join RBI Team to catch up with currently used technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vite.dev/).

+__Disclaimer:__ Before continue reading, I added a [document that mentions what changes I added to original project's structure](/CUSTOM_CHANGES.md) in order to make it work using current tools such as vite instead Create React App, [here is the original README file](/ORIGINAL_README.md) for anyone who wants to compare its changes,

 ## Goals